Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Discussion

 \subsection{Synchrotron Emission across Scales}

-Our findings reveal striking similarities between J1023 and pulsar wind nebulae (PWNe) regarding emission mechanisms and magnetic field geometry.
-In PWNe, the high-energy emission is attributed to synchrotron radiation produced by electrons accelerated within highly ordered, predominantly toroidal magnetic fields.
-These fields are shaped by the pulsar wind as it wraps around the pulsar and is compressed within the nebula (see, e.g., \cite{Reynolds2012}).
-However, the polarization degree observed in a few PWNe is higher than in J1023.
-For instance, the Vela PWN exhibits an average soft X-ray polarization degree of $\approx$45\%, with inner regions reaching up to 70\% \citep{Xie2022}.
-Additionally, a polarization degree exceeding 60\% has been detected in the outskirts (with 90\% confidence; \cite{Liu2023}).
-Similarly, the Crab PWN shows a spatially integrated PD of $\approx$20\% \citep{Bucciantini2023}, with some regions exhibiting polarization degrees between 45\% and 50\% \citep{Liu2023,Bucciantini2023}.
+Our findings reveal striking similarities between J1023 and pulsar wind nebulae (PWNe).
+In PWNe, the high-energy emission originates from synchrotron radiation by electrons accelerated within highly ordered magnetic fields.
+These fields are shaped by the pulsar wind as it wraps around the pulsar and is compressed within the nebula (see, e.g., \citealt{Reynolds2012}).
+However, PDs in PWNe typically exceed those measured in J1023.
+For example, the Vela PWN exhibits a X-ray PD averaging $\sim$45\%, reaching up to 70\% in inner regions \citep{Xie2022}.
+Additionally, a PD exceeding 60\% has been detected in the outskirts \citep{Liu2023}.
+The Crab PWN shows a spatially integrated PD of $\approx$20\% \citep{Bucciantini2023}, with some regions exhibiting PDs of 45 -- 50\% \citep{Liu2023,Bucciantini2023,Zuo2025}.
 The PWN around the pulsar PSR\,B0540$-$69 reaches a PD of $\simeq$25\% \citep{Xie2024}.
+The PWN 3C\,58 is characterized by an integrated PD of $\simeq$22\% \citep{Bucciantini2025}.

-The distinct geometries and scales of PWNe compared to J1023 may play a crucial role in the observed differences.
+The distinct geometries and spatial scales of PWNe compared to J1023 may play a crucial role in the observed differences.
 In PWNe, the pulsar wind expands into the surrounding environment over large distances, with the wind termination shock occurring at $\approx$0.1\,pc from the pulsar \citep{Hester2002,Petre2007}.
 This extended region facilitates the development of large-scale, toroidal magnetic fields with highly ordered structures.
 At the same time, it disperses any coherent pulsations emitted by the NS.
-Consequently, PWNe are not expected to produce pulsed emission through the same shock emission mechanism described for J1023.
+Consequently, PWNe are not expected to produce pulsed emission through the same emission mechanism described for J1023.
 In contrast, J1023 features a much more compact emission region located $\approx$100\,km from the pulsar.
 At such close proximity, the interaction between the pulsar wind and the inflowing material from the accretion disk is more disruptive to the striped wind structure due to the higher density and turbulence of the accretion flow.
-This interaction likely results in a more tangled magnetic field at the shock region, which may be the main factor accounting for the lower polarization degree observed in J1023 compared to PWNe.
+This interaction likely results in a more tangled magnetic field at the boundary region, which may be the main factor accounting for the lower polarization degree observed in J1023 compared to PWNe.